eProsima/Shapes-Demo-Docs/docs/examples/deadline.rst

 The Deadline QoS raises an alarm when the frequency of new samples falls below a predefined threshold.
 This policy can be useful for those cases which need periodical updates.

-It can be distinguished between publisher and subscriber deadline period.
+There exists a distinction between publisher and subscriber deadline period.
-On the publisher side, that period defines the maximum interval between writes, while the subscriber establishes the maximum interval in which the reader should receive a new sample.
+On the publisher side, that period defines the maximum interval between writes, while on the subscriber's, it establishes the maximum interval in which the reader expects to receive a new sample.
+Please refer to
+`Fast DDS LivelinessQosPolicy Documentation <https://fast-dds.docs.eprosima.com/en/v2.0.0/fastdds/dds_layer/core/policy/standardQosPolicies.html#livelinessqospolicy>`_ for more information on Liveliness QoS.

 In this test, a publisher and a subscriber with a deadline period higher than the write rate of the publisher will be created.